Hardshell vs. Softshell Jackets: Which Is Best for You?

 Though there are a lot of insulated hardshells, a non-insulated hardshell will be a bit chillier than a softshell.

-What other things do you find yourself doing outdoors that you could also use this jacket for?
+What other outdoor adventures do you find yourself on that you could also use this jacket for?
 Backpacking?
 Cycling?
 Snowshoeing?
+Ultralight activities where you're counting ounces on your gear?
 Go with a hardshell.
 Climbing?
+Cross-country skiing?
 Walking the dog?
 Softshell is the one for you!

 What Do You Already Have?